The Ultimate Dog Shampoo Guide: Ingredients, Testing, Bath & Coat Care

 Short Coat

-A short coat is smooth, flat, and easy to maintain.
-Breeds like the Labrador Retriever shed moderately but don’t need heavy grooming.
-A quick brush a few times a week keeps the coat shiny and the skin healthy.
+A short coat is easy to care for because it is smooth and flat.
+Some dog breeds, like the Labrador Retriever, shed a little and don’t require much cleaning.
+A quick brushing a few times a week keeps the skin and hair healthy and shiny.

 Long Coat